Rise of the Planet of the Apes: Home media

-Rise of the Planet of the Apes was released on Blu-ray Disc, DVD, and Digital copy on December 13, 2011.
+Rise of the Planet of the Apes was released on Blu-ray Disc, DVD, and Digital copy on December 13, 2011, and 4K UHD Blu-ray Disc on June 13, 2017.

 Accolades

 Sequels

 Regarding the story setting up possible sequels, director Rupert Wyatt commented: "I think we're ending with certain questions, which is quite exciting.
 To me, I can think of all sorts of sequels to this film, but this is just the beginning."
 Screenwriter and producer Rick Jaffa also stated that Rise of the Planet of the Apes would feature several clues as to future sequels: "I hope that we're building a platform for future films.
 We're trying to plant a lot of the seeds for a lot of the things you are talking about in terms of the different apes and so forth."

 On May 31, 2012, 20th Century Fox announced that the sequel would be named Dawn of the Planet of the Apes.
 Reports said that Wyatt was leaving the sequel due to his concern that a May 2014 release date would not give him enough time to properly make the film; he was replaced by Cloverfield director Matt Reeves.
 Jaffa and Silver returned as producers and to pen the screenplay, with rewrites from Scott Z. Burns and Mark Bomback.

 Taking place ten years after Rise, Dawn follows Caesar's growing nation of evolved apes.
 Andy Serkis, Terry Notary and Karin Konoval reprise their roles as Caesar, Rocket and Maurice.
 James Franco returned as Will Rodman in a "cameo via video".
 Dawn of the Planet of the Apes was released July 11, 2014.

 On January 6, 2014, 20th Century Fox announced a third installment with Reeves returning to direct and co-write along with Bomback, with a planned July 2016 release.
 In January 2015, Fox delayed the release to July 14, 2017.
 On May 14, 2015, the title was given as War of the Planet of the Apes, later re-titled to War for the Planet of the Apes.

 On December 3, 2019, it was reported that Wes Ball was set to direct a then-untitled Planet of the Apes film.
 In August 2019, it was confirmed that any future installments would take place in the same universe first established in Rise.
-In September 2022, the film's title was revealed to be Kingdom of the Planet of the Apes, and was set to release on May 24, 2024.
+In September 2022, the film's title was revealed to be Kingdom of the Planet of the Apes, and was set to release on May 10, 2024.
 The film began production in October 2022.